A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Simulating post-transplant mortality and re-listing and re-transplantations

-Weibull accelerated failure time regression is used to simulate a time-to-event for patient death/retransplantation, separately for HU and elective candidates.
-For this, we used the R \texttt{survival} library.
-The Weibull distribution in this library is parametrized with a shape parameter $k$ and scale parameter $\lambda = \beta^{\T} x$, where $x$ are relevant patient and donor characteristics.
+\paragraph{\texorpdfstring{Simulating a time-to-failure \(t\) for transplant recipients}{Simulating a time-to-failure t for transplant recipients}} A Weibull model is used to simulate a time-to-event until patient death or liver transplantation, separately for HU/ACO and elective candidates.
+This Weibull distribution is parametrized with a shape parameter \(k\) and scale parameter \(\lambda = \beta^{\T}x\) , where \(x\) are relevant patient and donor characteristics.
 The survival function for the Weibull distribution is given by:

-After obtaining estimates for $\beta$ and $k$ based on historic data, we can simulate time-to-events for patient-donor pair $i$ by inverse transform sampling from this distribution.
-Specifically, we can draw a random number $u \sim \texttt{unif}(0,1)$ and simulate a patient's time-to-event as
+After obtaining estimates for \(\beta\) and \(k\) based on historical data using Weibull regression, we can simulate a time-to-event \(t_i\) for patient-donor pair \(i\) by inverse transform sampling from this distribution.
+Specifically, we can draw a random number \(u \sim \texttt{unif}(0,1)\) and simulate a patient's time-to-event as